top of page

 • No owners in trailer: For insurance, safety, and biosecurity reasons, owners are not permitted inside of the trailer.

-• Distractions: If you choose to be home during appointments, we kindly ask that you remain inside of your house and out of your dog’s range of sight and hearing for the *entire* grooming process.
-This includes coming outside to talk to the groomer or to "check on" your dog.
+• Interference: In order for us to provide your dog with a *safe* experience, it is imperative that our work is not interfered with.
+There is no need for owners to be involved or assist in the grooming process.
+This is especially pertinent if your dog is anxious or being stubborn.
+In order for us to help your dog work through their fear and keep them safe, we need their full attention on us.
+Codling your dog, giving them treats, and baby talking to them when they are anxious will only reinforce their fearful behavior and create confusion for them.
+If you choose to be home during appointments, we kindly ask that you remain inside of your house and out of your dog’s range of sight and hearing for the *entire* grooming process.
 If a dog sees or hears their owner, they can become highly excitable, anxious, and uncooperative.
 A dog that is acting up in an environment with sharp tools can lead to them getting hurt, people getting hurt, and broken equipment.
 This makes the grooming process nearly impossible to continue in a safe and timely manner.
 Disturbing us/knocking on the door can also startle either us or your dog.
-And again, that can be dangerous if either of us jump when we have extremely sharp tools near your dog's skin.
-Or, it can cause us to have to take our attention off of your dog.
-And often, all it takes is a few seconds where an unattended dog could jump off the grooming table and seriously injure itself.
+This can be extremely dangerous if your dog jumps into one of the many sharp tools that we have to use on them.
+Distractions can also cause us to have to take our attention off of your dog. - And all it takes is a split second for an unsupervised dog to injure itself.
 If you would like real time updates on how your dog is doing in the trailer, we are happy to send photos and videos.

 • Consequences: If you insist on interrupting or creating distractions during your dog's appointment, we will stop the grooming process, even if we are not finished, and you will be charged for the full service.